Ralph Waldo Emerson

-American poet, essayist, and philosopher Ralph Waldo Emerson was born on May 25, 1803, in Boston, Massachusetts.
+American poet, essayist, and philosopher Ralph Waldo Emerson was born on May 25, 1803, in Boston.
 After studying at Harvard and teaching for a brief time, Emerson entered the ministry.
 He was appointed to the Old Second Church in his native city, but soon became an unwilling preacher.
-Unable in conscience to administer the sacrament of the Lord's Supper after the death of his nineteen-year-old wife of tuberculosis, Emerson resigned his pastorate in 1831.
+Unable in conscience to administer the sacrament of the Lord’s Soon after the death of his nineteen-year-old wife of tuberculosis, Emerson resigned his pastorate in 1831.

 Emerson’s first book, Nature (1836), is perhaps the best expression of his Transcendentalism, the belief that everything in our world—even a drop of dew—is a microcosm of the universe.
 His concept of the Over-Soul—a Supreme Mind that every man and woman share—allowed Transcendentalists to disregard external authority and to rely instead on direct experience.
 “Trust thyself,” Emerson’s motto, became the code of Margaret Fuller, Bronson Alcott, Henry David Thoreau, and W. E. Channing.
 From 1842 to 1844, Emerson edited the Transcendentalist journal, The Dial.

 Emerson wrote a poetic prose, ordering his essays by recurring themes and images.
 His poetry, on the other hand, is often called harsh and didactic.
 Among Emerson’s most well known works are Essays, First and Second Series (1841, 1844).
 The First Series includes Emerson's famous essay, “Self-Reliance,” in which the writer instructs his listener to examine his relationship with Nature and God, and to trust his own judgment above all others.